Why Join United Faculty of Florida at UCF?

-Our faculty union is our collective voice.
-The more members we have, the more united and powerful we are, and the more the Administration notices this.
-And then we have more say in making UCF the kind of university we all want it to be.
+Our UCF faculty union is our collective voice.
+The more members we have, the more united and powerful we are together.
+The more the Administration notices our collective power, the more say we have in making UCF the kind of university we all want it to be.

-Alas, no. Florida is a “right-to-work” state.
-You are in our Bargaining Unit, i.e. you are covered by the Collective Bargaining Agreement that UFF negotiates, but you’re not a member unless you explicitly fill out a membership form.
+Florida is one of 27 “right-to-work” states in the country.
+UCF Faculty are in our Bargaining Unit, i.e. you are covered by the Collective Bargaining Agreement that UFF negotiates, but you’re not a member unless you explicitly fill out a membership form.

 Who can join UFF?

 If you’re in the Bargaining Unit, you can join.
 This includes tenured and tenure-track faculty but also includes instructors, lecturers, librarians, visiting faculty, and other professionals at UCF.

 How much does it cost?

 Membership dues are 1% of your gross salary.
 Note that if you are on a 9-month contract, dues are only 1% of that 9-month salary; anything you earn during the 3 months of summer (from teaching, external grants, etc.) isn’t included when calculating the 1% dues.

 Join UFF at UCF